rivkaboord/rivkaboord.GitHub.io/index.md

 ### [NBA Scoring Breakdown in Tableau](/files/nba_tableau_project.twb)
 <img src="images/C3OvG4WpQEewIdULL7uL_image_2022-12-09_130104300.jpeg">
 In the NBA, a team's points, three-point shooting percentage, assists, and rebounds can shake down in many ways according to position.
-I analyzed how these different scoring metrics breaks down by team and position using a Tableau story.
+I analyzed how these different scoring metrics break down by team and position using a Tableau story.

 ---